-2 These regulations have effect for the purposes of the Rights in Water and Irrigation Act 1914 but the formal power to make them is now given by the Water Agencies (Powers) Act 1984 s.
+2 These regulations have effect for the purposes of the Rights in Water and Irrigation Act 1914 but the formal power to make them is given by the Water Agencies (Powers) Act 1984 s.
 37.

+3 Under the Financial Legislation Amendment and Repeal Act 2006 s.
+19 a reference in a written law or other document or instrument to the Financial Administration and Audit Act 1985 may, where the context so requires, be read as if it had been amended to be a reference to the Financial Management Act 2006 or to the Auditor General Act 2006, or to both those Acts, as the case requires.